computerchi/raising-hell/README.md

 ### YouTube and Twitch

 Gamers love to watch other gamers playing and commenting as they play games.
 Some are considered heroes and some use their names as part of their own usernames.
 So we are talking about role models that are broadcasting daily and their content is consumed daily.
 While listening to them may improve your English it can also influence the viewer in other ways.
-These _heroes_ present there mannerisms and language as they play.
+These _heroes_ present their mannerisms and language as they play.
 Language that is readily accepted by the children watching.
 While YouTube and Twitch are not necessary for gamers to practice their addiction it certainly helps feed the addiction.
 Reducing access may have limited influence on the gamers.

 ### Parents ignorance